Anger management: Individuals with intellectual disabilities

 The need for anger management is also evident in situations where individuals with intellectual disabilities are prescribed psychotropic medication as the result of aggressive or self-injurious behavior.
 The medication's role as a chemical restraint does not help modify the underlying cause of aggression.

-Sedation is best used as an emergency measure with skills training as a long-term solution to decreasing the overall rate of violent incidents.
-In a meta-analysis reviewing 80 studies, behavioral-based interventions were found to be generally effective in modifying behavior.
+In a meta-analysis reviewing 80 studies, behavioral-based interventions were found to be generally effective in modifying aggressive behavior in people with mild mental retardation.
 Additionally, cognitive behavioral therapy as administered by lay therapists was found to be effective, which supports the feasibility of such anger management programs.

-This is a group that a majority of the population might not associate with having AM problems, but research shows over half of the population of Americans with intellectual disabilities displays violent and aggressive actions somewhat regularly.
+Research shows over half of the population of Americans with intellectual disabilities displays violent and aggressive actions somewhat regularly.
 People with a learning disability tend to express anger and aggression to even those who help them on a daily basis.
 Adults with intellectual disabilities are at high risk of acting aggressive and being sent to clinics due to their actions.

-The "theory of the mind" approach states that people with anger management problems tend to be unsteady mentally and are not able to internalize any blame for their actions.
-One of the main reasons for anger outbursts is externalizing blame and having a quick impulse to lash out.
-These individuals need to have a better understanding of what their actions mean and that they should understand that blaming themselves for problems can sometimes be the right thing to do.

-Violent criminals
+Criminals

-One study found that offenders who were currently in high-security hospitals that went through a self-report 20 class training program had positive results.
-Results of the self-report showed a decrease in aggression and a lack of responding when angry.
-There were two issues to keep in mind though; a hospital setting and a setting in which the researchers did not want to provoke much anger due to the instability of the patients.
+One study found that offenders in high-security hospitals who went through a 20-class training program had positive results.
+Results of the self-report showed a sustained reductions in feelings of anger, a decrease in physical aggression, and an increase in verbal aggression.

-In one meta-analysis study composed of studies completed from 1979 to 2010, school-aged children who were identified as having aggressive personalities were given several different anger management classes.
-Overall, results showed slightly positive results for children receiving the classes (less aggression).
-The courses aimed at reducing negative emotions in the children and trying to help them with self-control.
-While no overarching conclusions could be made, researchers state that children going through anger management courses are more prepared to combat their anger internally and less likely to act out.

-Substance abusers

-There is no statistical information that shows people who substance abuse also have high rates of aggressive actions.
-However, researchers believe this is a group of people that should be studied due to their questionable decision-making and typically unstable mental health.
-Substance abusers could benefit from anger management to prevent potential aggression.